-Remember the chia pets that were a popular item in the 1990s?
-Yep, those are the same small seeds you used to grow an Afro in your Homer Simpson terracotta vase.
+Remember the chia pets that were popular in the 1990s?
+Chia seeds are the same small seeds you used to grow an Afro in your Homer Simpson terracotta vase.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of chia seeds and an in-depth look at their possible health benefits, how to incorporate more chia seeds into your diet and any potential health risks of consuming chia seeds.
+It will look at the nutritional value of chia seeds and their possible health benefits, how to incorporate more chia seeds into the diet, and any potential health risks.

 Nutritional breakdown of chia seeds